➥ Loading Saint Helena Island Info

 For more see the Sure South Atlantic website.

-Prior to 2013 services were provided by Cable & Wireless, and prior to that by the Eastern Telegraph Company{22}.
+Prior to 2013 services were provided by Cable & Wireless, and prior to that by the Eastern Telegraph Company{23}.

-On 9th September 2022 the Government of St Helena announced that the preferred bidder to build the island’s new data and voice networks, based on Fibre-Optic and 5G distribution technology, was Maestro Technologies (Maestro).
+On 9th September 2022 the Government of St Helena announced that the preferred bidder to build the islands new data and voice networks, based on Fibre-Optic and 5G distribution technology, was Maestro Technologies (Maestro).
+The full Press Release can be read hereⒾ.

 Although the Maestro project was supposed to be completed by 31st December 2023, by mid-2023 little progress had been made and in August 2023 the Government of St Helena began negotiations with Sure for a further extension, as a result of which the new Internet tariffs were introduced from 1st October 2023.